TicketsBot/docs/src/dashboard/multipanels.md

 You'll want to focus on the *right* side of the screen.
 The left side are settings for individual panels (known as [Reaction Panels](../dashboard/reaction-panels.md).)

-Draw your attention to the `Create Multi-Panel` card.
+Draw your attention to the `New Multi-Panel` card.
 You'll configure the panel's appearance here:

 ![Multipanel card](../img/multipanel_card.webp)